superfly/dns-help/providers/godaddy.md

   * Save your settings!
 ![GoDaddy - Modify Forwarding Options](./screenshots/godaddy/godaddy-domain-forward-options.png "GoDaddy - Modify Forwarding Options")

 You should be all set!
-It may take a few minutes, but your domain should either redirect to your Fly Edge App URL or proxy your Fly Edge App within a few minutes.
+It may take a few minutes, but depending on the forward option you chose, your domain should either redirect to your Fly Edge App URL or proxy your Fly Edge App within a few minutes.

 # Using a Subdomain